 Chief, Paralympic Sport and NGB Organizational Development

 Rick Adams was named chief of Paralympic sport and National Governing Body organizational development for the United States Olympic Committee in August 2014 after serving one year as chief of sport operations and NGB relations.
 Previously, he served as managing director of NGB organizational development.
-Prior to joining to the USOC in October 2010, Adams served as the CEO of USA Weightlifting from 2009-10.
+Prior to joining the USOC in October 2010, Adams served as CEO of USA Weightlifting from 2009-10.

 During his tenure with USA Weightlifting, Adams led the organization through a transformation that increased membership, established several grassroots programs and generated new sponsorship revenue.
 Additionally, Adams reorganized USA Weightlifting's operations and established an increased level of efficiency in its national office.

 From 2007-09, Adams was the chief operating officer for Beyond Meetings & Incentives, a New York-based company that specializes in full-service event planning for corporate meetings, incentive travel and sports marketing.

 From 2002-06, Adams was president and managing partner for RBC Sports, a sports entertainment company that co-owned and operated four members of the ECHL.
 From 1994-2002, Adams was president and CEO of the ECHL.

 A resident of Colorado Springs, Colorado, Adams is a graduate of the University of California, Los Angeles and obtained his law degree from Rutgers University.